mweiden/cass/README.md

 - `SELECT` with optional `WHERE` filters, `ORDER BY`, `GROUP BY`, `DISTINCT`, simple aggregate functions (`COUNT`, `MIN`, `MAX`, `SUM`) and `LIMIT`
+- Conditional writes via `INSERT ...
+IF NOT EXISTS` and `UPDATE ...
+IF column=value`
 - Table management statements such as `CREATE TABLE`, `DROP TABLE`, `TRUNCATE TABLE`, and `SHOW TABLES`